-makerand-1.0.0.zip (90K) a zipped hfs disk image and checksum file.
+makerand-1.0.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 MakeRand is a tool for making random hexadecimal data, such as for use with the MakeKeys tool.